ADULTS &

 a one-off project, or become a theme for a term, or even a year.
 No

-two people are likely to be doing the same thing.
+two people were likely to be doing the same thing.

 fully qualified ceramics teacher